-The Centre’s proposal to bring the Union Territory of Chandigarh under the ambit of Article 240 of the Constitution has sparked a massive political row in Punjab, with Chief Minister Bhagwant Mann accusing the Narendra Modi government of "conspiring to snatch" the state’s capital.
+The Centre’s proposal to bring the Union territory of Chandigarh under the ambit of Article 240 of the Constitution had sparked off a massive political row in Punjab, with Chief Minister Bhagwant Mann accusing the Narendra Modi government of "conspiring to snatch" the state’s capital.

 The Congress and the Shiromani Akali Dal (SAD) have also come out strongly against the move.

-According to a Parliament bulletin, the Constitution (131st Amendment) Bill 2025 was slated to be introduced in the upcoming winter session of Parliament, beginning December 1, 2025.
-However, as the controversy raged, the government issued a clarification on Sunday, saying it has no intention of presenting any bill to this effect in the winter session.
+According to a Parliament bulletin, the Constitution (131st Amendment) Bill 2025 will be introduced in the upcoming Winter session of Parliament, beginning December 1, 2025.

 What is Article 240?

-Article 240 of the Constitution grants powers to the president to make regulations for the peace, progress and effective governance of the Union territories of Andaman and Nicobar Islands, Lakshadweep, Dadra and Nagar Haveli, Daman and Diu and Puducherry.
+Article 240 of the Constitution grants power to the president to make regulations for the peace, progress and effective governance of the Union territories of Andaman and Nicobar Islands; Lakshadweep; Dadra & Nagar Haveli; and Daman & Diu and Puducherry.

 Bringing Chandigarh under the purview of this Article will empower the president to make regulations for the UT and legislate directly.
 The move could also pave the way for the appointment of an independent administrator in Chandigarh.